 All vendor C.51/EO117 certifications are approved for a two-year period effective the date of approval.
 The vendor’s certification approval is valid statewide for any State Agency contract.
 New documents are only required to be submitted if, during the two year timeframe, the vendor makes reportable political contributions or has a change in their ownership structure.
 Notification of compliance status is sent to the contracting State Agency.

-The Information and Instructions form together with the Two-Year Chapter 51/Executive Order 117 Vendor Certification and Disclosure of Political Contributions form are available on the website under Doing Business – Vendor Forms.
+Two-Year Ch 51/Executive Order 117 Vendor Certification and Disclosure of Political Contributions Form - (Instructions Included)

 Business Entity Annual Disclosure Statement

 A business entity that receives $50,000 or more through agreements or contracts with New Jersey public entities is required to file the electronic annual disclosure statement (Form BE) with the New Jersey Election Law Enforcement Commission on or before March 30th of each calendar year.
 View information, forms, and instructions.

 Note: On January 13, 2008, P.L.2007, c.304 was signed into law by Governor Corzine to clarify that the pay-to-play disclosure laws do not apply to nonprofit entities.
 As a result, nonprofits that contract with government entities are no longer required to file the Business Entity Annual Statement with the Election Law Enforcement Commission (ELEC).
 Nonprofits are also no longer required to file similar disclosure documents with a government contracting agency prior to the award of a contract.